Quantum transport on Bethe lattices with non-Hermitian sources and a drain: Open and closed non-Hermitian systems and use of right and left eigenvectors

 \section{Open and closed non-Hermitian systems and use of right and left eigenvectors}

 The purpose of the present Appendix is to justify the definition of the current expectation value of the form in Eqs.~\eqref{eq900} and~\eqref{eq760}.
-In non-Hermitian quantum mechanics, there are two options of defining the expectation value of a physical quantity: (i) using a right eigenvector and its Hermitian conjugate as in the standard quantum mechanics; (ii) using both right and left eigenvectors.
+In non-Hermitian quantum mechanics, there are two options for defining the expectation value of a physical quantity: (i) using a right eigenvector and its Hermitian conjugate as in the standard quantum mechanics for an observable of a Hermitian operator; (ii) using both right and left eigenvectors for an observable, which is possibly non-Hermitian.

 The choice is deeply related to the distinction of open and closed non-Hermitian systems~\cite{Brody16}.
+We here review this point from our own perspectives.
+For other references, see Refs.~\cite{Plenio98, Daley14} for the option (i) and see Ref.~\cite{Brody02} for the option (ii), for example.
+A related issue is also discussed in Ref.~\cite{Meden23}.